Ground source heat pumps

 If you haven’t got the space to install ground loops but are set on a GSHP, you might consider a borehole system.

 A borehole is a vertical hole that is typically drilled between 50-150 metres deep.
-The ground collector, that extracts the heat energy, is dropped into this hole before being filled with a grout for added thermal conductivity.
+The ground collector, which extracts the heat energy, is dropped into this hole before being filled with a grout for added thermal conductivity.

 To install a borehole, you will need a specialist contractor and the number of boreholes required depends on the project.